Technolords/microservice-mock/README.md

 support load testing as well.

 If a request is made which does not match any url's (mappings) a 404 is returned.

+### Data configuration
+The resource files, associated with the responses, are relative from the data folder.
+To configure the data folder, a Java system property to the command line as follow must submitted:

+    java -Ddata=/var/data/mock -Dconfig=/var/data/mock-configuration.xml -jar target/microservice-mock-1.0.0-SNAPSHOT.jar

+The log confirms with:

+    2016-09-06 22:34:42,274 [INFO] [main] [net.technolords.micro.config.ConfigurationManager] INFO  Using data folder: /var/data/mock
+    2016-09-06 22:34:42,275 [INFO] [main] [net.technolords.micro.config.ConfigurationManager] INFO  Folder exist: true, and is folder: true

 ### Optional attributes
 The XML configuration mentions some optional attributes, which are: